klroth/Getting-CleaningData_Coursera/CodeBook.md

 2. A new data frame "newdata" is created by column binding the new y factor to the subject data factor and the subset of X data.

 #### Giving data set descriptive variable names:
 We now want to give our new data table descriptive variable names.

-FILL IN HERE
+1. The column names for "newdata" are set to "Activity", "Subject" and the subset of feature names created previously.

 ### Creation of tidy data table in UCI_HAR_tidydata.txt